PopovVA/flask_telegram/README.md

 # Flask_telegram

-Pjocet has been created for demonstrate how i can working with Flask and Postgresql
+Project has been created for demonstrate how i can working with Flask and Postgresql

 ## How to install